TW2/JTreeTable/README.md

 //Add a TreeElement parent object
 //Format of TreeElement instance: display name, expand image (can be null) and collapse image (can be null)
-//Format of adBranch: parent child (can be null if parent) and all your object of the row JTreeTable.TreeElement teCommon = new JTreeTable.TreeElement("Common", null, null);
+//Format of addBranch: parent, child (can be null if parent) and all your object of the row JTreeTable.TreeElement teCommon = new JTreeTable.TreeElement("Common", null, null);
 treeTable.addBranch(teCommon, null, new Object[]{"A color", false});
 JTreeTable.TreeElement teChild01 = new JTreeTable.TreeElement("Pear", null, null);